-You will be given specific instructions with regard to your arrival time the day before your scheduled surgery.
+You will be given specific instructions with regard to your arrival time 24-48 hours prior to the day of your surgery.

 - Why can't I know my arrival time sooner than the day before surgery?

-The surgery schedule may change several times leading up to the day before your surgery, so it is very common place to provide an arrival time the day before surgery to avoid multiple calls and confusion.
+The surgery schedule may change several times leading up to the day before your surgery, so it is very common place to provide an arrival time 24-48 hours before surgery to avoid multiple calls and confusion.

 - What should I do when I get to The Surgical Center?

 When you enter the facility, you will be greeted at check-in.
 Admission and verification will take around 10-15 minutes.
 We will have several documents to review with you at check-in and do not want you to feel rushed during the process.
 We have built the time needed for registration into your arrival time.
 Please remember to bring:

 After checking in, a nurse will take you through a 30-45-minute pre-operative assessment that includes: